Frank Hague

 Francis Hague (January 17, 1876 – January 1, 1956), known as Frank Hague, was an American politician of the Democratic Party who served as mayor of Jersey City, New Jersey, from 1917 to 1947, and vice-chairman of the Democratic National Committee from 1924 until 1952.
-Hague is remembered for running a corrupt political machine that dominated the politics of Hudson County, New Jersey, and of the entire state of New Jersey.
+Hague ran a political machine that dominated the politics of Hudson County, and of the entire state of New Jersey.
 During his 30 years as mayor, Hague's influence reached the national level.
-His ability to gain huge majorities in Hudson County for the Democrats helped elect governors and presidents, and his machine dispensed jobs and aid in exchange for votes.
+His ability to secure huge majorities in Hudson County for the Democrats won statewide races for governor and U.S. president, and his machine dispensed jobs and aid in exchange for votes.
 Among the projects built under Hague were the Jersey City Medical Center, then the third-largest hospital in the world, and Roosevelt Stadium.

 Hague was born in Jersey City, the son of Irish immigrants, and left school in the sixth grade.
 In 1896, he began his political rise with his election as constable for Jersey City's Second Ward.
-In 1913, he became commissioner of public safety as one of five members of the city's governing body, and over the next four years did much to clean up Jersey City's decrepit police and fire departments.
+In 1913, he became commissioner of public safety as one of five members of the city's governing body, and over the next four years he did much to clean up Jersey City's decrepit police and fire departments.
 Re-elected in 1917, his fellow commissioners chose him as mayor.

 Hague quickly became a power in New Jersey, electing three Democratic governors in succession who would have lost if not for Hudson County.
 He successfully campaigned to defeat a proposal to move the governor's election to a presidential year, as all three Republican presidential candidates of the 1920s won New Jersey.
-This changed in 1932, when, after a shaky start, Hague allied with Franklin D. Roosevelt, staging a huge rally for him.
+This changed in 1932 when, after a shaky start, Hague allied with Franklin D. Roosevelt, staging a huge rally for him.
 Hudson County outweighed the rest of the state to win New Jersey for Roosevelt, and Roosevelt rewarded Hague by steering federal money through him, greatly increasing his power, and by shielding him from possible prosecution.

-By the 1940s, Hague was spending much time vacationing outside the city, which was changing, with other ethnic groups challenging the longtime Irish dominance.
+By the 1940s, Hague was spending much time vacationing outside the city, which was changing as other ethnic groups challenged the longtime Irish dominance.
 He resigned in 1947 in favor of his nephew, Frank Hague Eggers, who was defeated in the 1949 municipal elections.
 After that, Hague remained in exile from Jersey City for fear of legal action until his 1956 death.